Frequently Asked Questions

 Vaccination against influenza has been shown to be safe in pregnancy.
 In fact, it is recommended for patients who are at high risk of acquiring influenza in pregnancy, such as women with underlying medical disorders or healthcare providers.

-Recent evidence has shown a link between ‘cot death’ (sudden infant death syndrome) and Whooping cough.
-It appears that the vaccinations that are given during childhood do not give adults immunity and so mothers cannot pass on ‘protective’ antibodies to their baby.
+Whooping cough is dangerous for newborn babies.
 Most developed countires including Belgium advise vaccinating mothers to protect their baby.
-If this is done in the third trimester it is safe and the maternal antibodies cross to the baby protecting him until he receives his vaccine at the age of 2 months.
-Further information can be found on the NHS website for this vaccine in pregnancy.
+If this is done in the third trimester it is safe and the maternal antibodies cross to the baby protecting him until he receives his vaccine at 2, 3 and 4 months.
+Further information can be found on the Prenatal Care section of this website.

 How can I tell if I am in labour?